agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 {"permissions":["servicemanagement.services.bind"]}
 ```

+We got it, so we can see that our call to `SetIamPolicy` worked.

 ## The Operations service

 The [Operations](https://github.com/googleapis/googleapis/blob/master/google/longrunning/operations.proto#L55) service ([Google Documentation](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.longrunning)) is defined in [operations.proto](https://github.com/googleapis/googleapis/blob/master/google/longrunning/operations.proto).
 It allows us to check the status of operations that complete asynchronously after their initiating request completes.